-- A. The student has a right to- - 1. meet with the principal or other designated administrator to seek an informal resolution.
-The principal/ designee will attempt to resolve the matter through reasonable informal methods, or - request in writing, when a concern or complaint is not resolved through the informal process, for the principal/ designee to formally review the complaint (MCPS Form 270-8, Complaint from the Public). - If the student chooses A.1, but is not satisfied with the informal process or the proposed resolution, or if no resolution is reached within 15 school days of its presentation, the student may file a written request for a formal review of the complaint by the principal. - B. When the principal formally reviews a student's complaint, the student has a right to present witnesses and evidence in support of the complaint.
-Within five work days of receipt of the written compliant, the principal will contact the complainant and establish a date and time to discuss the complaint, if such a discussion has not already occurred.
-Within 10 work days of the receipt of the written complaint, or the date of the scheduled meeting, the principal shall render a decision in writing and forward a copy of it to the complainant.
-The principal may extend the deadline by an additional 10 work days if the complaint is complicated or otherwise cannot be reasonably resolved within 10 work days.
+- A. The student has a right to- - meet with the principal or other designated administrator to seek an informal resolution.
+The principal/ designee will attempt to resolve the matter through reasonable informal methods, or - 2.
+If unsatisfied with the informal process or the proposed resolution, or if no resolution is reached within 15 school days, they may request for a formal review of the complaint, by the director in the Office of School Support and Improvement (OSSI) using MCPS Form 270-8. - B. When the director formally reviews a student's complaint, the student has a right to present witnesses and evidence in support of the complaint.
+Within 10 work days of receipt of the written complaint, the director will contact the complainant and establish a date and time to discuss the complaint, if such a discussion has not already occurred.
+Within 10 workdays of the receipt of the written complaint, or the date of the scheduled meeting, the director shall render a decision in writing and forward a copy of it to the complainant.
+The director may extend the deadline by an additional 10 workdays if the complaint is complicated or otherwise cannot be reasonably resolved within 10 workdays.